 Surrounded daily by concrete slabs and city life, current artworks derive from the idea of an internalized wilderness.
 With the singular use of an x-acto knife, cardboard containers and protective layers are sliced to shed light as well as leave multiple prints on everyday surfaces.
 Magazine pages are dissected to obscure the original imagery and form new patterns.
 The common paper bag transports both groceries and acts as a vehicle for nature based imagery.

-JAW earned a liberal arts degree with high honors from Hanover College with an emphasis on studio art, psychology, and environmental science.
+JAW earned a liberal arts degree with high honors from Hanover College with an emphasis on studio art and social practice.
 With a combined love of the creative process and symbolism, JAW obtained her M.A.
-Summa Cum Laude in Art Therapy and Education from NYU.
+Summa Cum Laude in art therapy, education, and community engagement from New York University.
 JAW is the recipient of the NYU's Global Learning Grant, the Hanover College's Alumni Award for Exemplary Scholarship, Character, and Citizenship and the Distinguished Award in Art, the Global Scholars Fellowship of Germany, the Global Scholars Fellowship of Japan, and the Rivers Institute Fellowship.
-She sparked the interest of art’s inherent therapeutic qualities with projects at Ramapo for Children, Salem Art Works, The Foundation for Sustainable Development in India, Creative Arts Workshops for Kids, Free Arts NYC, and the Children's Museum of the Arts.
+She sparked the interest of art’s inherent therapeutic qualities with projects at Ramapo for Children, Salem Art Works, The Foundation for Sustainable Development in India, Creative Art Works, Free Arts NYC, and the Children's Museum of the Arts.
 JAW continues her pursuit of art as a tool for empowerment at the Center for Urban Pedagogy.

 Jenn Anne Williams